 Before the Desmosedici Stradale powered Panigale V4, if you wanted to ride around on a V4 powered Ducati then your only available option was to invest in the highly exclusive, and ridiculously expensive Desmosedici RR.
 Unless you were a world class motorcycle racer, that is.
 And most of us aren’t.
 Even so, getting your hands on a Desmocedici RR is almost as difficult as becoming a MotoGP racer!
 This incredible limited-edition, low-production volume racer was touted to be the first serious race replica motorcycle ever built.
 With a price tag of $72,500 a pop, you’d expect nothing less than the best, right?

 Ducati delivered on that promise, by building a motorcycle that is a cut above the rest.
 The 989cc V4 engine produced a power output of 200 horsepower, could reach top speeds of 188 mph, and came wrapped in top end technology.
 Built around a tubular steel hybrid chassis with a carbon fiber subframe, carbon fiber bodywork, Ohlins gas-pressurized suspension, with forged magnesium wheels, and more titanium accoutrements than you could care to count, the Desmosedici RR really was a marvel.
 A race kit was also thrown in as standard, with a race specific ECU and a race-only exhaust system…and new owners were also treated with three years of warranty and servicing.
 Nice touch.
 Of course, it was a performance powerhouse, but it was also easy on the eyes too.
-That’s what makes this one of the most amazing (and rare) Italian motorcycles to go into production.
+That’s what makes this one of the most amazing (and rare) Italian sports bikes to go into production.

 #02.
 The Bimota DB7